Why start a blog? people keep talking about it, everyone seems to have one.

 If after reading through this you still think starting a blog is for you, then great.

-It’s been so much more rewarding for me, than I ever realised.
+It’s been so much more rewarding for me, than I ever imagined.

 I wasn’t a technical person and some aspects have been really daunting to me, but that can make learning some of these things even more worthwhile.